Achan40/QOL-HelpDesk/README.md

 UIUC Help Desk Code

 What does this script do (autofillscrambles.py)?
 The updated version of three.py, automatically indexes and matches to select a ticket and autofills it.
-Super proud of this one.

 Security Issues?
 Don't think so, you input your personal Netid and password information only once, and that data is lost the moment